amanuel496/amanuel496/README.md

 A comprehensive ETL pipeline that extracts COVID-19 data from various sources, transforms it into a standardized format, and loads it into a database for analysis.
 This project demonstrates proficiency in data extraction, transformation, and loading processes.

-## 🌐 Portfolio

-For more about me and my work, visit my [portfolio website](https://amanuel496.github.io/).

 ## 📫 Contact Me

 - **Email:** [My Email](mailto:aman.chukala@gmail.com)